 The Public Transport Ombudsman (PTO) is an independent and external dispute resolution body.
 The PTO aim to provide cost free, independent resolutions to public transport complaints having regard to what is fair and reasonable for all parties, good industry practice and the law.

 How we handle your complaint

-- Step 1: You lodge your complaint via any of the above channels.
+- Step 1: You lodge your complaint via any of the Internal Dispute Resolution channels below.
 Clearly identify your issue and the outcomes you are seeking.
-Your complaint will be acknowledged within 24 hours.

 - Step 2: We investigate and respond to you as quickly as possible.